Stephen Varble: Artistic career

-In 1975, he produced a series of performances called ‘Gutter Art’, which was performed in front of various high class boutiques.
-“Gutter Art” consisted of Varble stopping outside in a limousine, which was provided by his dedicated patron Morihiro Miyazaki, dressed in elaborate silk gowns.
+In 1975, he produced a series of performances called "Gutter Art", which was performed in front of various high class boutiques.
+"Gutter Art" consisted of Varble stopping outside in a limousine, which was provided by his dedicated patron Morihiro Miyazaki, dressed in elaborate silk gowns.
 He would then retrieve dishes and silverware from its trunk, douse them in black ink, then sit in the gutter and wash them.
 This biting commentary on class inequality was highly controversial, and garnered him both positive and negative attention.

 Varble had two exhibitions during his lifetime.
 First, he staged one for himself in on the eve of his eviction from his loft on Franklin Street, New York, in 1976.
 For its Gala Ending, he put on a collaborative performance with the assistance of Warhol stars and performance artists, including Mario Montez, Jackie Curtis, Agosto Machado, Taylor Mead, Ruth Truth, and John Eric Broaddus.
 This performance included, among other things, a giant pink satin skirt which allegedly covered most of the loft.
 Attendees joined Varble in tearing the skirt to shreds.
-Second, he had a single commercial gallery exhibition in 1977 when Brooks Jackson Iolas Gallery in New York put on what Varble antagonistically titled "The Awful Art Show."
+Second, he had a single commercial gallery exhibition in 1977 when Brooks Jackson Iolas Gallery in New York put on what Varble antagonistically titled The Awful Art Show.
 When informed that he would be required to include artwork that could be sold, Varble produced chaotic line drawings, complete with anti-capitalist text.
-Each drawing was priced absurdly high to ensure that no one would even consider purchasing them.
+Each drawing was priced absurdly high to ensure that no one would even consider purchasing them.Varble was also a subject for many famous photographers, including Peter Hujar, Jimmy De Sana, Allan Tannenbaum, Jack Mitchell, Fred McDarrah, Greg Day, Rose Hartman, and Anton Perich.

-Varble was also a subject for many famous photographers, including Peter Hujar, Jimmy De Sana, Allan Tannenbaum, Jack Mitchell, Fred McDarrah, Greg Day, Rose Hartman, and Anton Perich.
+Greg Day was a cultural anthropologist with an interest in documenting queer culture.
+Varble was photographed by him often and some of his most iconic photographs came from their collaboration.
+One of these photographs featured Varble posing wearing a chest piece, headpiece, and sleeves made of egg cartons and a hoop skirt made from tulle.
+This costume also featured a sign that read "The Ultimate Decoration is Stephen Varble!"
+This sign turned this costume from art to activism.
+Another of Day's photographs demonstrate the often impermanent nature of Varble's work.
+He once wore an outfit composed of green and blue strips of paper and Mary Jane heels.
+Varble proceeded to tear the outfit apart, captured by Day's camera.